-Entrance requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
-Although students will find PBL5615F Principles of Public International Law helpful, this preliminary course is not essential.
+Course entry requirements: See Rules for LLM and MPhil Degrees.
 Successful completion of a course in international law.
 The course convener may make an exception to this rule for students who show an adequate understanding of the principles of international law.
+Although students will find PBL5615F International Law in Theory and Practice helpful, this preliminary course is not essential.